-If you realize that you might need a tooth pulling out, don’t delay your next dental visit.
+If you realize that you might need a tooth pulled out, don’t delay your next dental visit.
 There are lots of good reasons why you should not pass the time when you need a tooth pulled.
 Let’s take a look at some of the causes for setting up your extraction sooner rather than later.

 When a tooth starts decomposing, your mouth becomes weak to bacteria and infections.
-If your blood vessels or nerves get contaminated, you could be in jeopardy for an abscess—a pocket of pus that can cause a whole range of symptoms, such as:
+If your blood vessels or nerves get contaminated, you could be in jeopardy of an abscess—a pocket of pus that can cause a whole range of symptoms, such as: